fetlang/fetlang/docs/types.md

 ## Streams
 Streams are treated like chains in Fetlang.
-The three stream types are: stdout, stdin, and stderr.
-They are referred to by identifiers as shown in `builtins.md`
+The three stream builtin variables

-Streams decay to chains
+are: stdout, stdin, and stderr.
+They are referred to by identifiers as shown in `reference/core.md`